lucaszprado/ai-engineering/user_rules.md

 1. **Re-read `active_context.md` and `progress.md`** to understand current focus and status.
 2. **Confirm task scope** and intended outcome before acting.
+3. Show your code suggestions **in the chat and codebase** and wait for user approval to implement.
-3. **Terminal commands**
+4. **Terminal commands**
-   - You will not run them
+   - Don't run them
-   - Write them on the chat and I will run them for us
+   - Write them on the chat and wait for user approval.
-4. If the task introduces a new pattern or decision:
+5. If the task introduces a new pattern or decision:
    - Pause to update `system_patterns.md` or `tech_context.md`.
    - Update `.cursor/rules` if behavior/strategy changes.
-5. **Execute the task cleanly and incrementally.**
+6. **Execute the task cleanly and incrementally.**
-6. After completing the task:
+7. After completing the task:
    - **Update `progress.md`** to reflect changes.
-   - **Log decisions** or relevant notes in `active_context.md` or `.cursor/rules`.
+   - **Log decisions** or **relevant notes** for the project as a whole in `.cursor/rules`.

 ---